 The project is named after the Bailey Broom Factory, which had sat derelict for decades and was set for demolition in 2017.
 RAW Design rescued and revitalized the 100+ year-old building, retaining many original heritage features.
 The building is located on a former brownfield site with extensive site remediation and clean-up, which highlights this adaptive re-use of an existing building.
 The building is “net zero ready”, designed to be ultra-efficient, with the goal of being net-zero energy in the near future.
 The building is completely electric with no reliance whatsoever on fossil fuels.
 The space comes with two charging stations for electric vehicles and a tire filling and bike-lock station for bicycles.

-The Broom Factory project is supported by the Government of Canada’s “My Main Street Community Activator” (delivered by the Canadian Urban Institute) and the Canada Community Revitalization Fund.
+The Broom Factory project is supported by the Government of Canada, through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), as part of the My Main Street Community Activator Program, delivered by the Canadian Urban Institute, and the Canada Community Revitalization Fund.

 The Broom Factory is situated on the traditional homeland of the Anishinaabe, Haudenosaunee, and the Huron-Wendat; we thank these nations for their care and stewardship over this shared land.